-- Annually reviewing and approving corporate goals and objectives relevant to compensation of our chief executive officer and other executive officers; - Evaluating the performance of our chief executive officer in light of such corporate goals and objectives and determining the compensation of our chief executive officer and other executive officers based on such evaluation; - Reviewing and recommending to the board of directors for approval the compensation of our chief executive officer; - Overseeing and administering our compensation, welfare, benefit and pension plans and similar plans; - Reviewing and making recommendations to the board of directors with respect to director compensation; - Reviewing and making recommendations to the board of directors with respect to succession planning for senior management; - Reviewing the Company's programs related to diversity and inclusion; - Retaining and approving the compensation of any compensation advisers; - Evaluating the independence of any such compensation advisers; - Overseeing the Company's efforts to promote diversity and inclusion in the workforce; and - Overseeing the management's efforts to foster a company culture aligned with the Company's values and strategy.
+- Reviewing and making recommendations to the board of directors with respect to director compensation; - Reviewing and making recommendations to the board of directors with respect to succession planning for senior - management; Reviewing the Company's programs related to diversity and inclusion; - Retaining and approving the compensation of any compensation advisers; - Evaluating the independence of any such compensation advisers; - Overseeing the Company's efforts to promote diversity and inclusion in the workforce; and - Overseeing the management's efforts to foster a company culture aligned with the Company's values and strategy.

-The compensation and talent committee took action by unanimous written consent five (5) times during the fiscal year ended January 1, 2022.
+The compensation and talent committee took action by unanimous written consent eight (8) times during the fiscal year ended December 30, 2023.

-Committee Members
+Committee Members Independence